rjdirisio/pyvibdmc/docs/analysis.rst

 ``tutorial_water_{i}``, where ``i`` is an integer between 0 and 4, and the ``output_folder`` is ``sample_sim_data`` for
 all 5 simulations.

 **Note: PyVibDMC takes in coordinates and potential energy values in atomic units.
-However, it returns geometries  for analysis in Angstroms!**
+However, it returns geometries  for analysis in Angstroms, and energies in wavenumbers!**

 **Note: We recommend that you specify simulation output to go outside the PyVibDMC package.**

-**Note: If you are an advanced user, you may parse the hdf5 files yourself using h5py.**
+**Note: If you are an advanced user, you may parse the hdf5 files yourself using h5py.
+Please see the Advanced features section.**

 This data is purely for demonstration purposes.